joeldom/redesign/react-redesign/src/doc/content/daily.md

   - node needs to stay at a consistent version on dev machines to run the UI
     - what are the brands that would need new UI bugs worked on?
     - what are the devs who would

+# Feb 02/06/2020

+I've started watching some Adam Savage builds on YT and begun again feeling like I really want to watch some gundam and build some models.
+The act of playing with the plastic